 What is the Climate Change Levy?

 The CCL is a government-imposed environmental tax on commercial energy in the UK.
-It was introduced in the UK in April 2001 with the purpose of encouraging businesses to become increasingly energy efficient, reduce their CO2 emissions and the overall impact that they have on the release of greenhouse emissions; whilst in turn helping the UK to meet its emissions targets and assist in combatting climate change.
+It was introduced in the UK in April 2001 with the purpose of encouraging businesses to become increasingly energy efficient, reduce their CO2 emissions and the overall impact that they have on the release of greenhouse emissions; whilst in turn helping the UK to meet its emissions targets and assist in combating climate change.

 How is the CCL charged?